smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 1. The commands initialize any specified OpCon Properties or LSAM Dynamic Variables to initial values that represent no result:

-    a.
-File Name is set to *NONE.
+    - File Name is set to *NONE.

-    b.
-File size or number of records is set to 0 (zero).
+    - File size or number of records is set to 0 (zero).

-    c.
-Failure Code (command completion code) is set to CKF0000 (the message ID which implies that no completion code has been received).
+    - Failure Code (command completion code) is set to CKF0000 (the message ID which implies that no completion code has been received).

     :::tip
     Code CKF0010 is the normal completion code for a valid file found.